【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 acrylic

 A synthetic fiber made from petroleum.
-It is similar to wool, and is elastic and soft to the touch , so it is often used for winter clothing such as fleece.
-Unlike wool, which is an animal fiber, it is resistant to insect damage , but it has low water absorption and does not absorb sweat, so wool is more suitable for socks, etc.
+It is similar to wool, and is elastic and soft to the touch, so it is often used for winter clothing such as fleece.
+Unlike wool, which is an animal fiber, it is resistant to insect damage , but it has low water absorption and does not absorb sweat, so wool is more suitable for socks and other items.

 Elasticity